Soft, homemade, and secretly healthy chocolate fudge zucchini brownies:

 Here are some more zucchini brownies:

-Disappeared, as if by magic.
-That is what happens when you leave me alone in a room of brownies.
+But once the zucchini brownies meet me, they will quickly disappear, as if by magic.
+That’s what happens when you leave me alone in a room of brownies.

 And now I am dreaming of being left alone in a room full of brownies…

 This zucchini brownie recipe has quickly become one of my personal favorite recipes on the entire blog – and it’s a huge reader favorite as well!
 They are soft and moist and oh-so fudgy… You will fall in LOVE!